KarimTZiad/LoRa-Internship-Guide/README.md

 <p align="center">
    <img alt="New Gateway setup on TTN" src="media/ttn-new-gateway.png"
 </p>
-<p dir="auto"><br>Now we return to the Raspberry Pi console to configure it to our newly created gateway.
+<div><br>Now we return to the Raspberry Pi console to configure it to our newly created gateway.
-<br>First, create a directory to store our configuration files: </p>
+<br>First, create a directory to store our configuration files:
 ```
 sudo mkdir -p /opt/ttn-station/config
 ```